-Generally speaking, protein shakes themselves don’t cause constipation.
-But many of them contain the ingredients that can lead to it.
+Generally speaking, protein shakes themselves don’t cause constipation, but many of them contain the ingredients that can lead to it.
 The common ingredients in protein drinks that cause constipation include:

 Most people are intolerant to lactose in one way or another, and constipation often results from lactose intake.
 Yet, many protein shakes use casein and whey protein concentrates as their sources of protein, which are difficult for the stomach to digest.

-Both casein and whey protein supplements usually retain considerable amounts of lactose and may expose you to the adverse effects of consuming it.
+Both casein and whey protein supplements usually retain considerable amounts of lactose, and may expose you to the adverse effects of consuming it.

 The slower the work of the digestive tract gets, the more difficult stools become for the bowel to pass efficiently.

 Many protein shakes available on the market today contain considerable amounts of sodium.
 In excessive amounts, sodium causes body wide retention of fluids, depriving the digestive tract of fluids to perform its functions.

 As a result, the digestive tract takes missing fluids out of stools, causing them to harden and leading to constipation.

 Serving as a source of carbohydrates for bodybuilders or athletes, oats and dextrins are a mainstay of many protein shakes.
 Both, however, they are prone to contamination by gluten during the manufacturing process.
 Since gluten is a known allergen that disrupts the work of the entire gastrointestinal tract, it can easily cause constipation.